Hyperparameter Optimization in Machine Learning: Methods Based on Random Search

 Successive halving (SH)~\citep{karnin-icml13,jamieson2016non} is an MAB strategy that aims to identify the best hyperparameter configuration from a finite set of configurations.
 Given the maximum and minimum budgets, $b_{max}$ and $b_{min}$, for evaluating a single hyperparameter configuration, we first define a set of rung levels:

-We assume, for simplicity, that $b_{max} / b_{min} = \eta^K$, where $K \in \mathbb{N}$.
+We assume, for simplicity, that $b_{max} / b_{min} = \eta^T$, where $T \in \NSet$.
 Here, $ \eta \geq 2$ defines the halving constant and determines how aggressively SH prunes configurations.

-Algorithm~\ref{algo:sh} shows pseudo code for SH.
+Algorithm~\ref{algo:sh} shows pseudocode for SH.
 Given a set $\mathcal{C}_0$ of $n$ hyperparameter configurations, usually drawn uniformly at random, we evaluate them at the first rung level, i.e., each configuration is evaluated with a budget of $b_{min}$ (Line 2).
-For convenience, the number of initial configurations is often set to $n = \eta^K$, but this can also be arbitrary.
+For convenience, the number of initial configurations is often set to $n = \eta^T$, but this can also be arbitrary.
 Afterwards, SH promotes $\frac{1}{\eta}$ of the configurations, sorted by their validation performance, to the next higher rung level $b_{min} \eta$ (Line 4).
 These steps are iterated until we reach the highest rung level, $b_{max}$.
 See Figure~\ref{fig:sh} for a visualization.

-While conceptually simple, SH has shown strong performance in the literature and even outperformed more sophisticated Bayesian optimization techniques that only operate on the full budget~\citep{jamieson2016non,li2017hyperband}.
+While conceptually simple, SH has demonstrated strong performance in the literature and has even outperformed more sophisticated Bayesian optimization techniques that operate only on the full budget, in terms of achieving the same performance in less wall-clock time~\citep{jamieson2016non,li2017hyperband}.
 However, its performance relies on a high correlation between the ranking of hyperparameter configurations across rung levels.
 In other words, the performance of a configuration at the first rung level should be representative of its performance at the highest rung level.
 Otherwise, configurations that perform best at $b_{max}$ may be discarded too quickly.